enzox0/Full-Cloudflare-Powered-Hosting-Stack-Docker-Nginx-Tunnels/README.md

 - The frontend is built as a static site and served by Nginx
 - All services communicate through a Docker bridge network (`app-network`)
 - The backend runs in production mode when using Docker Compose
+- Cloudflare Tunnel allows secure internet access without exposing your local network or IP address
+- The Nginx configuration includes a server name (`docker.renzsiguenza.space`) that matches the Cloudflare Tunnel domain

 ## 🤝 Contributing